shermanash/shermanash.github.io/_posts/2016-02-17-The-Tin-Man's-Heart.md

 ![prev_studies.png](https://raw.githubusercontent.com/shermanash/shermanash.github.io/master/images/prev_studies.png)

 My goal was to create a model that used only features that could feasibly be known by a patient before they stepped foot in a hospital, to assess their risk factor for heart disease, and retain an accuracy score on par with the previous studies.
+After paring down the 50 features to about 10 or so that could conceivably be known to anyone, I then settled on 8 features that had the most impact on model performance.
+I was trying to strike a balance between having a small number of features to make the model easy to use, and having enough features to have a reliable accuracy.

-After selecting features, I used [BigML](https://bigml.com/) to create a network graph illustrating the main relationships in the data.
+I used [BigML](https://bigml.com/) to create a network graph illustrating the main relationships in the data.
 These are shown below.

 ![Net1.png](https://raw.githubusercontent.com/shermanash/shermanash.github.io/master/images/Net1.png)
 ![Net2.png](https://raw.githubusercontent.com/shermanash/shermanash.github.io/master/images/Net2.png)